meayush8611/5392408_AyushMishra/readme.md

 - Learned to initialize and manage Git repositories (local and remote).

--Practiced staging, committing, and pushing code changes to GitHub.
+- Practiced staging, committing, and pushing code changes to GitHub.

--Used Git commands such as git init, git clone, git add, git commit, git push, git pull, and git merge.
+- Used Git commands such as git init, git clone, git add, git commit, git push, git pull, and git merge.

--Understood best practices for commit messages and maintaining a clean repository history.
+- Understood best practices for commit messages and maintaining a clean repository history.